-The Hospital participates in a joint venture, Perry County Pain Management, LLC (Pain Management).
-The Hospital has a 51% ownership in Pain Management; however, the Hospital does not control Pain Management based upon the provisions of the operating agreement.
-The investment in Pain Management is accounted for under the equity method of accounting.
-The equity method investment was \$350,868 at December 31, 2017, and was included in other assets in the statement of net position.
-There was payable to Pain Management of \$601,949 at December 31, 2017, which is included in accrued expenses in the statement of net position.
+The Hospital participated in a joint venture, Perry County Pain Management, LLC (Pain Management).
+The Hospital had a 51% ownership in Pain Management, however, the Hospital did not control Pain Management based upon the provisions of the operating agreement.
+In 2018, the joint venture was terminated and dissolved and all payments and receipts related to joint venture were disbursed.
+The investment in Pain Management was accounted for under the equity method of accounting.
+The equity method investment was \$0 and \$350,868 at December 31, 2018 and 2017, respectively.
+There was \$0 and \$601,949 payable to Pain Management at December 31, 2018 and 2017, respectively, which is included in accrued expenses in the statements of net position.